My Story...

 I think we can all remember that exact moment, that second, that we got that news.
 The shock, the disbelief.
 Then straight into the whirlwind of tests, scans, hospital appointments and treatment plans.

-When I emerged from the whirlwind over a year later from my diagnosis, I felt like I'd been put through the wringer, the Kirstie that came out was not the same as the one that went in.
-During treatment, my mind and body were fully engaged in getting through the days, keeping up my busy schedule of treatment, riding out the side effects, recovering from surgery and keeping friends and family up to date with everything that was happening.
+When I emerged from the whirlwind over a year later from my diagnosis, I felt like I'd been put through the wringer and the Kirstie that came out was not the same as the one that went in.
+During treatment, I just put my head down and got through it but when treatment ended, that's when what I had been through finally hit me.

-When treatment ended and I was told I was cancer free and only needed to come back in for check-ups, I felt like I had been pushed out of the bizarre cocoon of cancer treatment and back out into a life that I no longer recognised.
+When I was told I was cancer free and only needed to come back in for check-ups, I felt like I had been pushed out of the bizarre cocoon of cancer treatment and back out into a life that I no longer recognised.

 Forced Menopause

 One of the biggest changes and challenges for me was being in surgical menopause at 36 years old.
-I had already experienced a taster of this when chemotherapy put me into a temporary menopause where I experienced the side effects of hot flushes, night sweats, joint pain and anxiety.
 I was told very little about what to expect from the menopause and was given no information at all on how to handle it.
-Within a few days of my ovaries being removed, I was plunged into a tumult of menopausal symptoms, I felt 20 years older than I was.
+Within a few days of my ovaries being removed, I was plunged into a tumult of menopausal symptoms and felt 20 years older than I was.
 The main side effects for me were intense anxiety, brain fog, aching joints and muscles, loss of libido and more.
-I was not allowed HRT due to the cancer so again had to go in to research mode, desperate to find anything that could help my situation.
-The long term health ramifications of a young, forced menopause were again not explained to me and I had to find out for myself the effects on my heart health, brain health and bone health.
+I have now trained as a Menopause Wellness practitioner so that I can help other women going through this to see that there are many positive interventions we can make to help us through cancer induced menopause, whether physical, mental or emotional.

 Life Changes